Dr. Killigan's guide to household insect problems

 Cockroaches

 If a roach darts under the fridge, it’s time to act.
-Here’s how to get rid of cockroaches in the house—fast and for good.
+Here’s how to get rid of cockroaches in the house.

-[Common household species include German, American, brown-banded, smoky brown and Oriental cockroaches.]
+• Common household species: German, American, brown-banded, smoky brown, Oriental

 • Declutter kitchens and storage; remove cardboard stacks and paper bags